dotnet-social/community/README.md

 But, as this instance grows, we will certainly face more charges and will perhaps require participation (donation?).

-Also, as a community, we are also interested in free resources and sponsorship if it makes sense: for example, an Azure sponsorship, monitoring tools free credits, or anything that could help this community.
+Also, as a community, we are also interested in free resources and sponsorship if it makes sense: for example, an Azure sponsorship, monitoring tools free credits, or anything that could help this community. **If you are members of this community and can help by providing resources, feel free to do so.**

 ## Scripts and maintenance